 Also, be aware that margin accounts are not available with retirement accounts.
 This is because borrowing to purchase investments is not permitted in retirement accounts.

 These include both common stocks and preferred stocks.
-You can even create a portfolio of individual stocks the hold in your account.
+You can even create a portfolio of individual stocks you hold in your account.

 They don’t attempt to outperform the market, but they don’t underperform it either.
 Generally speaking, mutual funds have higher investment fees than ETFs.